Sovik-Gupta/RAG/README.md

 Creating RAG With Miltiple Apporaches Like
   1) LangChain
   2) LlamaIndex
-  3) Without Any Pre DEfined Framework
+  3) Without Any Pre Defined Framework

 The Document Which We Are Using For This Apporach Can Be Downloaded From Below Mentioned Link https://openstax.org/details/books/concepts-biology